tum-pbs/pbdl-book/others-lagrangian.md

 ---
 name: others-lagrangian-canyon
 ---
-Another example of the learned particle-based liquid solver with a more complex ground geometry.
+An example of a particle-based liquid spreading in a landscape scenario, simulated with learned approach using continuous convolutions {cite}`ummenhofer2019contconv`.
 ```

 ## Source code